Usage¶

 /json/remove¶

--ed to with a removal ID you’ve received
+This endpoint can be POST-ed to with a removal ID you’ve received

 previously and stored.
 It takes one parameter: